rafid29mehda/Multi-modal-Medical-Model/Fetus/Image Dataset/segmentation code/README.md

-Here is a detailed explanation of the code for **fetal abdominal structures segmentation** using ultrasonic images:
+Detailed explanation of the code for **fetal abdominal structures segmentation** using ultrasonic images:

 ---